Limb Loss and Limb Difference Awareness Month 2020

 Lack of employment, combined with social distancing and the loss of a live support system (such as a support group or a night out with friends), can lead to some serious mental health issues.

 If you are experiencing job loss, depression over the current world situation, or sadness due to isolation, the first step is to acknowledge that all those feelings are valid.
 This is a tough situation.
 You don’t have to put on a strong front.
 As someone with a limb difference, you may already feel challenged every day, living in a world that caters to those with two sound upper limbs.

-Here at Arm Dynamics, we found this Facebook post from psychologist Betsy William Briggs to have a concise list of helpful mental health wellness tips that are specific to the quarantine.
+Our team has found this Facebook post from psychologist Betsy William Briggs to have a concise list of helpful mental health wellness tips that are specific to the quarantine.
 We’ll post the top three here, but we recommend checking out her full list on Facebook.

 - Stick to a routine.
 Go to sleep and wake up at a reasonable time, write a schedule that is varied and includes time for work as well as self-care.

 - Dress for the social life you want, not the social life you have.
 Get showered and dressed in comfortable clothes, wash your face, brush your teeth.
 Take the time to do a bath or a facial.
 Put on some bright colors.
 It is amazing how our dress can impact our mood.

 - Get out at least once a day, for at least thirty minutes.
 If you are concerned about contact, try first thing in the morning or later in the evening, and try less traveled streets and avenues.
 If you are high risk or living with those who are high risk, open the windows and blast the fan.
 It is amazing how much fresh air can do for spirits.

 Please also be sure to check out the Amputee Coalition’s page about Limb Loss and Limb Difference Awareness Month.
 They’re hosting Daily Dares and have lots of great resources.